Go version

 I can confirm I’m hitting this same problem on Windows with Go 1.25.0.
 It does not happen on 1.24.6.

-In my case the binaries built with the internal linker fail immediately with the “This app can’t run on your PC” dialog.
+In my case the binaries built with the external linker fail immediately with the “This app can’t run on your PC” dialog.
 Inspection shows that SizeOfHeaders is not rounded to a multiple of FileAlignment (1352 vs 512), and the first sections have PointerToRawData values misaligned to 512.
 There are also section names like /4, /20, /36 at RVA 0xC0000000 that look like COFF long-name placeholders, which should never appear in a final PE.
 With headers/sections in this state the Windows loader refuses to start the program.

 Workarounds: